josecarlosgt/Web-Design-and-Development/README.md

 ```

 ## Task 4: Adding lists
 Each guided visit option contains details organized as a list (e.g., price and minimum number of people).
-Use the [unordered list element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul) to structure this information, right below the sub-heading in each option.
+Use the [unordered list element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul) to structure this information right below the sub-heading in each activity.

 ```html
 <h3>The Lake Challenge</h3>